Morsey187/bakerydemo-nextjs-graphql/README.md

-This repository consits of 3 branches to demonstrate different ways of using Next.js with a headless wagtail site, as well as features such as previewing draft pages and on demand re-validation.
+This repository consists of 3 branches to demonstrate different ways of using Next.js with a headless wagtail site, as well as features such as previewing draft pages and on demand re-validation.

 - SSR-nested-dynamic-routing-with-wagtail-grapple
 - SSG-nested-dynamic-routing-with-wagtail-grapple